Why "Sleeping Funny" Isn't the Cause of Morning Pain

 • Do you spend your evening scrolling on your phone or reading in bed with your neck bent?

 These positions can create isolated "hinge" points through your spine that may experience enormous "time under tension".
-Waking up sore is your body's way of signaling that it might be reaching its capacity and might not be tolerating how things are going.
+Waking up sore is your body's way of signalling that it might be reaching its capacity and might not be tolerating how things are going.

 So, Does Your Mattress and Pillow Matter?